-You’ve invested a fair bit of time and money into your home theater, so you no doubt want it to look its best.
+You’ve invested a fair bit of time and money into your custom home theater, so you no doubt want it to look its best.
 While simply having that gorgeous black flat screen TV mounted to the wall or on a black glass shelf is stylish enough, you’ve also got to pay attention to the details if you want the room to maintain its clean, organized look.
 And that means gathering up those bundles of audio and video cables.

 Hiding your home theater cables is not as complex as it might seem when you first stare despondently at that mess at the back of your TV.
 It just takes a few small tools, a little effort, and an eye towards the moment when your home theater is complete.

 You can get cable ties from your local electronics store, in black or white, and use these to tie your cables in a bundle.
 You’ll want to tie them every few feet, and then run the bundle along your baseboard.
 You can tack it to the corner, but be sure you don’t pierce any of the cables themselves.

 For the more daring (and for an even more concealed look), try hiding the cables under the carpet.
 Lift up the carpet at the edges, and tack the cables down underneath, just along the baseboard.

 Or, if you aren’t really a do-it-yourselfer, you can get a professional to hide your cables inside your walls and along the floor.